#CapeAbility for schools

 Does it cost to use your resources?

-No but we do ask that the children organise a fundraising event to support the work of Welcare.
+No but we do ask that you forward information to the parents about how they can support Welcare.

 What else can I do to support the #CapeAbility campaign?

 We would really appreciate it if you were able to share this information with schools, churches and uniformed organisations that you have connections with and encourage them to sign up as well.

 The following themes are highlighted in the six lessons produced by Welcare and endorsed by Fiona Foreman (RE Adviser & Wellbeing, Mental Health and Character Education Adviser at Southwark Diocesan Board of Education).

 You can find more details on how you can run the Campaign, for fundraising activity ideas and general superhero activities in the following document.

 What is the format of the lesson plans?

 The lessons are based on 2 stories, one Bible character and a real life example from the work of Welcare with a local child or family.
 The characters are portrayed as superheroes and we learn about their stories, the difficulties they face and how they cope.
 Each individual story focuses on one positive mental health characteristic which is followed through the lesson and all the following activities are based on these strengths.
 As a teacher you can select which activities and which story/stories you would like to focus on.
 The stories are followed by a discussion and a range of activities that you can use, as appropriate.

 If you are a teacher, and want to take part in #CapeAbility for Schools 2020, please register your interest and we will be in touch.